-For small punctures, cracks or tears, a sealing tape designed for RV roofs can do a nice job.
-Dicor Products offers this simple solution with its Patch-Kit package.
+For small punctures, cracks or tears, a sealing tape designed for RV roofs can do a good job.
+Dicor Products offers this simple solution with its Patchit™ roof repair kit.
 First, some things to note:

 Using the easy-to-use patch, with the adhesive backing still on, position the patch and mark the edges in pencil or chalk for a positioning guide.
 Cut the patch to size, peel off the adhesive backing and, with great care (if you pull it up once it is down, you need to replace the patch with a new one), press it onto the roof surface using a wallpaper seam roller, and smooth it out from the center to the edges, making sure the entire patch is tightly bonded to the roof.